hubert-joskowiak/PredictFutureSales/README.md

 # PredictFutureSales

-1. Unpack the zip file with data
+1. Unpack the .zip file with data

 2. Main file is train_predict.py
-The program require to set few settings:
+The program requires to set few settings:

 data_path = 'Data/'